-How to Talk About Cloth Face Masks with Children
+How to Explain Face Masks to Children

 As the new coronavirus continues to spread, Save the Children is helping families and health workers get through this pandemic by delivering life-saving supplies, crucial health information and other support.
 We’re also providing parents, schools and communities with tools and tips you can trust about coronavirus and kids, including helping to clearly explain the evolving guidelines from the Centers for Disease Control and Prevention (CDC) on the use of cloth face masks to help slow the spread of COVID-19.